-Immediate and latent survival and classification of injuries will be estimated for the Kaplan turbine at the project using generally accepted practices (Normandeau, 1996).
-The results will be assessed in conjunction with the physical and environmental conditions that occur during the study.
+Immediate (1h) and latent (24h) relative survival and classification of injuries will be estimated for each of the turbine types tested at the project using generally accepted practices (Normandeau, 1996).
+The results will be assessed in conjunction with the physical, environmental and operating conditions that occur during the study.

-An estimate of passage survival for the project in total will be calculated using route selection and survival data from this study and previous studies.
-As discussed above, one of the two large Francis turbines (Unit 10) was assessed for juvenile shad passage survival (Normandeau, 1996), and a calculated estimate of juvenile American shad survival through the smaller Francis turbines will be used.
+An estimate of passage survival for the project in total will be calculated using proportional route selection data collected during the radio telemetry portion of this study, and survival data from this study and the previous study of juvenile shad turbine survival through Unit 10 (Normandeau, 1996).
+In addition, the assessment will also take into account the unit preference and operating frequency or likelihood.

-The study methodology, data collection, and analysis techniques to complete the study objectives are consistent with generally accepted practices (Normandeau, 1996, Normandeau and Gomez and Sullivan, 2012).
+The study methodology, data collection, and analysis techniques to complete the study objectives are consistent with generally accepted practices (Normandeau, 1996,Normandeau and Gomez and Sullivan, 2012).